auth0/docs/articles/sso/legacy/single-page-apps.md

 In our SSO scenario, let's say we have 3 applications

-* App 1: app1.com (Single Page App)
+* App 1: app1.com (Single-Page App)
-* App 2: app2.com (Single Page App)
+* App 2: app2.com (Single-Page App)
 * App 3: app3.com (Regular Web app)

 If a user logs in to any of these applications, and then subsequently navigates from this application to any of the other applications, we would want the user to be logged in automatically.

-In this document we will be looking specifically how to achieve this in a Single Page (JavaScript) Application
+In this document we will be looking specifically how to achieve this in a Single-Page (JavaScript) Application

 ## Obtaining the SSO cookie information